Waiting room: Order in private rooms

-People in private waiting rooms are queued up based on various methods in different types of waiting rooms.
-In hospital emergency department waiting areas, patients are triaged by a nurse, and they are seen by the doctor depending on the severity of their medical condition.
+People in private waiting rooms are queued based on various methods in different types of waiting rooms.
+In hospital emergency department waiting areas, patients are triaged by a nurse, and they are seen by the doctor in order depending on the severity of their medical condition.
 In a doctor's or dentist's waiting room, patients are generally seen in the order in which their appointments are for, with the exception of emergency cases, which get seen immediately upon their arrival.
 In Canada, where there is publicly-provided health care, controversy has arisen when some important people or celebrities have jumped the line (which is supposed to be based on the appointment order or by severity of condition).
 In some government offices, such as motor vehicle registration offices or social assistance services, there is a "first-come, first-served" approach in which clients take a number when they arrive.
 The clients are then seen in the order of their number.
 In the 2010s, some government offices have a triage-based variant of the first-come, first-served approach, in which some clients are seen by the civil servants faster than others, depending on the nature of their service request and/or the availability of civil servants.
 This approach can lead to frustration for clients who are waiting, because one client who has been waiting for 30 minutes may see another client come in, take a number, and then be seen within five minutes.